h2oai/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

 -  **Are MOJOs thread safe?**

-  All of H2O-3 MOJOs are thread safe except for Deep Learning MOJOs.
+  Yes, all of H2O-3 MOJOs are thread safe.

 -  **How can I use an XGBoost MOJO with Maven?**